 3. Concluding Remarks

-An average funding rate of ~6% in astronomy would represent an intolerably low rate for the health of the field.
+An average funding rate of ~6% in astronomy would represent an unsustainably low rate for the health of the field.
 Yet, as discussed above, this is close to the effective funding rate for new investigators or investigators who have recently transitioned into unfunded status even for an average success rate of 20%, and the current average is already below this in NSF/AST.
-Such a low success rate costs our field an immense amount of scientifically productive time and may push many investigators away from grant-supported research.
+Such a low success rate costs our field an immense amount of scientifically productive time and may push investigators away from grant-supported research.
+We should strive for a funding success rate similar to that seen a decade ago in order to prevent proposal writing costs from overtaking scientific productivity, and to encourage bold new ideas.
+A success rate of 35% on average, when combined with the Matthew Effect,, allows ?? % of new researchers to successfully compete with established programs after ?? tries on average.

 The capabilities provided by new facilities and missions are exciting for the field and provide tools for the next breakthrough discovery, however direct support for investigators is just as important, in order to realize those capabilities.
 As the data and analysis discussed above show, funding rates as low as the current ~15% in NSF/AST clearly indicate the need to address the balance between grants and facilities in the agency portfolio.
 The situation in NASA Astrophysics is somewhat better at present, and there is the hope of increasing funding through upcoming GO opportunities (e.g., in connection with JWST).
 Even though the currently high portfolio fraction devoted to ground-based facilities operations has been seen before (i.e. ~60% in the 1980s), the funding rates then were a factor of 2-3 higher than today.
 Thus, both the low overall funding and the ever-increasing number of meritorious proposals (and scientists they represent) represent a crucial qualitative difference today.
 It warrants a fresh look at steps to rebalance the portfolio, seriously protect the grants programs, and understand how to address the practical problems associated with increased proposal pressures on both the researchers and the funding agencies as they cope with this stress, such that once again we can provide the capacity to enable the best science.